utexas-public-history/tower/_posts/2016-05-01-06-mcquisition-armed-civilians.md

   </div>

   <p class="caption">
-    Texas Governor John Connally, while defending his Police Department, said that ground fire from civilians actually impeded the progress of officers to the top of the Tower.
-Video clip provided courtesy of the <a href="http://bit.ly/28XSQqA">Texas Archive of the Moving Image</a>.
+    Texas Governor John Connally, while defending his Police Department, said that ground fire from civilians actually impeded the progress of officers to the top of the Tower. <span class="credit">Video clip provided courtesy of the <a href="http://bit.ly/28XSQqA">Texas Archive of the Moving Image</a></span>
   </p>
 </div>